ERP inventory management: How advanced is your ERP?

 Enhanced ERP inventory management functionality

-A simple inventory management ERP add on can offer a wealth of value-adding functionality.
-Critically, it can allow you to drive down stock investment, whilst improving service levels and product availability.
-The benefits therefore have implications right across your supply chain.
+A simple inventory management ERP add-on can offer a wealth of value-adding functionality.
+Critically, it can allow you to drive down stock investment while improving service levels and product availability.
+The benefits, therefore, have implications right across your supply chain.

-A key advantage of EazyStock is how quick and easy it is to implement.
-As a cloud-based ERP application it can be linked to your business system very easily.
-We then configure it’s parameters to your business’s needs and train your team, so you’re up and running in a matter of weeks.
+A key advantage of EazyStock is its quick and easy implementation.
+As a cloud-based ERP application, it can be linked to your business system very easily.
+We then configure its parameters to your business’s needs and train your team, so you’re up and running in a matter of weeks.

 If you’d like more information on how EazyStock can enhance your ERP’s current inventory management capabilities, please call our team on 0121 312 2992 or contact us here.